-- Please be respectful of the maximum occupancy at particular sites and rentals, as stated on our website.
+- Please be respectful of the maximum occupancy at our sites and rentals, as stated on the website.
 Infants, children, and adults all count as one.

-- Please keep at least a 6 foot distance from anyone that isn’t in your traveling party, including other guests and PS team members.
+- Please keep a safe distance from anyone that isn’t in your traveling party, including other guests and PS team members.

-- Consider getting all your supplies before coming to our community.
+- Consider getting your supplies before coming to our community.

 Now more than ever it is important to spend time connecting in the great outdoors.
 We are ready to share campfires, starry nights, and our serene area with you.
 The mountains are a place to get back to basics, a place to explore, to breathe.
 It is a place where social distancing happens naturally.
 This is a great opportunity to be together in Nature and not to be isolated at home.
 Together (from a safe distance) we will remain healthy, positive, and strong.